Updated November 27, 2023

-4. THIRD PARTY WEBSITES.
+- THIRD PARTY WEBSITES

-5. YOUR CHOICES REGARDING YOUR INFORMATION.
+- YOUR CHOICES REGARDING YOUR INFORMATION

 5.2 Withdrawal of Consent You have the right to withdraw your consent to processing that is currently underway with your consent.
 Consent can be withdrawn by sending an email.
 Without your consent, DDC will use information, only insofar as such processing is permitted by applicable law (e.g., for the performance of an Agreement between DDC and you) or where such processing is necessary for compliance with a legal obligation to which DDC is subject.

 5.3 Accessing, deleting and updating your information.
 At your request, we will inform you of what personal information we have on file.
-In accordance with applicable data protection laws, you may have the right to request: access to, rectification, and erasure of your personal information; restriction of processing of personal information; objecting to certain processing of personal information; and the right to data portability..
+In accordance with applicable data protection laws, you may have the right to request: access to, rectification, and erasure of your personal information; restriction of processing of personal information; objecting to certain processing of personal information; and the right to data portability.
 To exercise your rights under these provisions, please contact us at the “Contact Information” details below.
-When we receive your requests, we may ask you to verify your identity before we can act on your request.
+When we receive your requests, we will ask you to verify your identity before we can act on your request.
 We may withhold information where the search for that information would require disproportionate effort or have a disproportionate effect to, for example, the cost of providing the information, the time it would take to retrieve the data, or how difficult it may be to obtain the information requested.
 Please note that we may be required (by law, accrediting bodies, or otherwise) to keep this information and not delete it (or to keep this information for a certain time, in which case we will comply with your deletion request only after we have fulfilled such requirements).
 Please be advised that by deleting your personal information, it will limit or eliminate our ability to provide future communication or explanation regarding any products or services, test results or other offerings in connection with DNA Diagnostics Center.
-Please be further advised that after your personal information is deleted that residual copies may take a period of time before they are deleted from all latent and backup systems.
+Please be further advised that after your personal information is deleted, residual copies may take a period of time before they are deleted from all latent and backup systems.

-6. RETENTION OF DATA
+- RETENTION OF DATA

 The data you provide to us may be necessary to carry out tasks prior to testing, such as verifying identity or payment details when signing in to use an account.
-We retain required data based on testing regulatory requirements and other standards, such as meeting our financial obligations and to carry out our responsibilities and enforce our rights arising from service agreements entered into between you and us.
+We retain the required data based on testing regulatory requirements and other standards, such as meeting our financial obligations and to carry out our responsibilities and enforce our rights arising from service agreements entered into between you and us.
 The following summarizes the data retention timeframes based on two main categories of testing.

-Legal/Chain of Custody/Accredited Tests-We store your samples for a minimum of six months or according to contractual and legal requirements if longer.
+Legal/Chain of Custody/Accredited Tests-We store your samples for a minimum of six months or according to contractual and legal requirements, if longer.
 All accompanying data and records associated with these tests are maintained as required by accrediting bodies, which is a minimum of five years or longer in some instances as required by law.
-New York Department of Health requires all testing records be maintained for a period of 7 years.
+The New York Department of Health requires all testing records be maintained for a period of 7 years.
 All such accompanying data will be destroyed following the minimum timeframes at intervals annually thereafter.

-Non Legal/Non-Chain of Custody Tests-We store your samples for a period of 6-8 weeks or according to contractual and legal requirements if longer.
+Non-Legal/Non-Chain of Custody Tests-We store your samples for a period of 6-8 weeks or according to contractual and legal requirements if longer.
 All accompanying data and records associated with these tests are maintained for a minimum period of one year and will be destroyed at intervals annually thereafter.

-7. SECURITY OF YOUR INFORMATION.
+- SECURITY OF YOUR INFORMATION

 We are committed to protecting the security of your information.
 We use a variety of reasonable security technologies and procedures to help protect your information from unauthorized access, use, or disclosure.
 Access to your personal information is limited and we take reasonable measures to ensure that your personal information is not accessible.

-ONE DDC WAY
+1 DDC WAY